Astitva2051/snippeter-vscode-extension/README.md

 # Snippet-er: Manage and Suggest Code Snippets

 Snippet-er is a Visual Studio Code extension designed to help developers manage, create, and suggest code snippets seamlessly across their projects.
-With features like authentication, snippet creation, intelligent suggestions,and GenAI to create optimized snippets, Snippet-er enhances productivity and code reuse.
+With features like authentication, snippet creation, intelligent suggestions,and GenAI to create optimized snippets, Snippet-er enhances productivity and code reuse with power of AI.

 ---